spikey1848/DSI13-Capstone/NASA TurboFan Predictive Maintenance/readme.md

 ### Expected Value Calculation for Classification Model

-Expected Value is a method to compare different classification models by constructing cost-benefit matrix in line with the confusion matrix, and then converting the model performance to a single monetary value by multiplying confusion matrix into the cost-benefit matrix (reference 2).
+The Expected Value framework is a method to compare different classification models by constructing cost-benefit matrix in line with the confusion matrix, and then converting the model performance to a single monetary value by multiplying confusion matrix into the cost-benefit matrix (reference 2).

 For this project, the following assumptions are made in order to make some comparisons to the expected value calculations of the 3 classifiers.